ndp-software/test-pantry/README.md

 When working with data models, you'll have one object refer to another object.
 There are several techniques to create these from factories:

-1. The most simple is to create related objects in the factory:
+1. The simplest is to create related objects in the factory:

     ```javascript
     factory.recipeFor('school', {})
     factory.recipeFor('teacher', { school: factory.school })
     ```
     This works, until you need several objects to share a reference.
-The above factories will create a new school for each teacher.
+The teacher factory above will create a new school for each teacher object.

-2. This can be fixed using overrides during factory usage:
+2. This can be fixed by overriding a value during factory usage.
+Using the same factories:
     ```javascript
     const school = factory.school()
     factory('teacher', 5, { school }) // only one school